 When you are planning your vacation to the Hawaiian Islands we are sure you have many questions to ask.
-Here are ten of those we hear often.
-If you have a question that isn't listed below, please always feel free to contact us.
+Here are ten of the most frequently asked questions (FAQ) we hear often.

 What is the time difference from the continental US?

 - Hawaii follows Hawaii Standard Time (GMT-10 hours).
 Since Hawaii does not observe Daylight Savings Time, during the majority of the year (March-November), Hawaii is six (6) hours behind Eastern Standard Time and three (3) hours behind Pacific Standard Time.
 During non-DST months Hawaii is five and two hours behind each respective time zone.

 What is the main airport of Hawaii?

 - Here are a few approximate flight times from US cities…

 Do I need a car to get around on Hawaii?

 - If you are looking for off the beaten path fun during your vacation, then we generally believe it would be a good idea to rent a car.
 Oahu has a bus system that you can use, but the other islands do not offer as reliable public transportation.